 - 1. Designated Recipients As the AMATS region's two operators of fixed-route bus service, METRO in Summit County, and PARTA in Portage County are the designated recipients for 5339 funding.
 Both METRO and PARTA receive the bulk of their Section 5339 funding from the Akron Urbanized Area's apportionment, and may receive smaller suballocations from the apportionment to the Cleveland Urbanized Area. - 2.
 Evaluation of Projects Annually, METRO and PARTA will submit a draft project list to AMATS requesting Section 5339 funds.
-The staff will ensure that the project lists are consistent with the Regional Transportation Plan.
+The staff will ensure that the project lists are consistent with the Regional Transportation Plan, as well as the region's Transit Asset Management (TAM) planning activities.
 AMATS, METRO and PARTA will collaborate to ensure the appropriate and efficient use of funds and then make recommendations to the Policy Committee and Technical Advisory Committee based on the priorities of the Regional Transportation Plan.
 If issues arise with a specific project that the staff cannot resolve, the TAC TIP Subcommittee will be called on to resolve the issue. - 3.
 Cleveland Urbanized Area Section 5339 Funds AMATS is responsible for programming the projects that METRO and PARTA will fund with Section 5339 funds they receive from the Cleveland Urbanized Area's apportionment.
 Annually, AMATS will work with METRO and PARTA to ensure that FTA obligates all of the Cleveland Urbanized Area Section 5339 funds prior to obligating any Akron Urbanized Area funds.